Lytle Street: Rethinking the right-of-way.

 CHARACTER OF LYTLE STREET.

 Lytle Street is Hazelwood Green’s only north-south Secondary Street and serves as the site’s main pedestrian-oriented street, where active ground floor uses and pedestrian activity shall be focused and concentrated.
 The street will be monitored for performance to advance future duplication.
 It is anticipated that Lytle Street will incorporate public amenities, public art installations and interventions, and facilities to accommodate festivals, block parties, and other special events in coordination with activity on the Plaza.

-Initial utility work is underway!
-The majority of this project will be completed Fall 2018, during this year’s paving season.
+The streets are well underway and taking shape.
+With the majority of utilities, curbs, and concrete base in place, crews are moving onto intersections, sidewalk and bicycle lane construction.
 The Lytle Street Infrastructure Project and CSX Canopy Project was awarded to Mele & Mele & Sons, Inc. (Mele) as the lead contractor.
 Mele has a strong working knowledge of the site both through current and past projects at Hazelwood Green.
 Check back for updates as construction on-site continues.